 - Or maybe find a restaurant that will carry your entire catalog of blends and put together a list of pairings with the foods they offer, which they can include as an insert to their menu or as a tabletop display.

 Tea is trending, and many restaurants are beginning to curate better teas.
 It's a lovely alternative to the bland stale supermarket-style tea bags that you usually get in cafes.

 The costs involved in starting a tea business online can vary a lot.
 You can start a small website offering 25 teas and accessories for just a few thousand dollars.
 This might be the best place to start.

 A full-fledged custom e-commerce tea website offering 300 teas and accessories can cost more than $100,000 to build.

 Starting a tea business online is a lot of work but also provides a lot of rewards.
 The Book Bootstrapping an Online Tea Business by Tony Gebly may be a beneficial introduction.

 If you can, I highly recommend attending the World Tea Expo in July 2021.
 It's a tea trade expo with many learning opportunities open to both the trade and the public.

 There are many tea vendors from around the world, providing you the chance to taste their teas and learn about their origins.
 This will help you decide where to source your tea at the wholesale level.

-In addition to the trade show, the World Tea Expo provides many workshops and events for tea business owners.
+The World Tea Expo provides many workshops and events for tea business owners in addition to the trade show.